Crimson Desert: How to Unlock All Elements – Fastest Route

 Practical takeaway

-Take Lightning first from the Courtyard of Precision in Chapter 4, then clear Ice (Path of Trials), Fire (Tree of Slumber), and finally Wind (Riddle Square) once you are past Blood Coronation.
-Each element is gated behind restoring one Abyss, so the real work is reaching the right island prepared — Focus Shot for Lightning, cold protection for Ice, stamina for Wind.
-Finish by sinking points into Imbue Element and you will have all four powers ready to slot from the radial menu.
+Take Ice (Path of Trials) and Fire (Tree of Slumber) first off the same Spire of Ringing Truth chain — they carry no chapter gate, so cold protection is the only thing standing between you and two early elements.
+Grab Lightning (Courtyard of Precision) once Chapter 4 opens the Spire of the Stars, and finish with Wind (Riddle Square) after Blood Coronation.
+Each element is gated behind restoring one Abyss, so the real work is reaching the right island prepared — Focused Shot for Lightning, cold protection for Ice and Fire, stamina for Wind.
+Finish by sinking Abyss Artifacts into Imbue Element and you will have all four powers ready to slot from the radial menu.

 Was this guide helpful?